RohanGhodke20/backend/README.md

-# Get Fit - Django REST API
+# Boilerplate - Django REST API

 A scalable and secure RESTful API built with Django and Django REST Framework for a multi-user property listing platform.